Genuine Multipartite Nonlocality sharing under sequential measurement: Sharing of genuine multipartite nonlocality by multiple Alices

 where \( \lambda_2 \) and \( \mu_2 \) are the sharpness parameters associated with measurements of Alice\(^2\) and Bob\(^2\), respectively.
 In order to ensure that Alice$ ^{1} $ and Bob$ ^{1} $ introduce minimal disturbance to the quantum system, thereby optimizing quantum violation for subsequent observers in their respective sequences, the condition \( \lambda_1 \mu_1 > \frac{1}{\sqrt{2}} \) must hold ( from \eqref{dd15}.
 To determine whether the system still demonstrates nonlocality, we evaluate \( S_4^{2,2} \) under the condition \( \lambda_1 \mu_1 > \frac{1}{\sqrt{2}} \), yielding:

 In this case Alice$ ^{1} $ and Bob$ ^{1} $ perform unsharp measurements, whereas measurement of Alice$ ^{2} $ and Bob$ ^{2} $ are sharp.
 Since this value does not exceed the threshold required to violate the Bell-type inequality, the simultaneous demonstration of four-qubit nonlocality by Alice\(^1\), Alice\(^2\), and Bob\(^1\), Bob\(^2\) is not possible with single copies of the other parties in the system.
 This result provides a limitations on multilateral sequential sharing of nonlocality. \\ The findings presented above can be extended to quantum systems involving a larger number of qubits.
 Specifically, in the case of five-qubit and six-qubit systems, the derived expressions for the nonlocality parameters remain valid under analogous conditions.
-This suggests that the constraints observed in the four-qubit case persist as the system size increases.
-Hence, we have the following corollary:\\ \textbf{Corollary 2:} For a general \( n \)-qubit GHZ state, it is not possible for two Alice observers and two Bob observers to simultaneously share nonlocality while the remaining parties each possess a single copy of the system in an unbiased sequential measurement scenario.\\ As a result, no further multilateral sequential sharing of nonlocality can be achieved under these conditions.
-Furthermore, for the special case of a three-qubit system, the phenomenon of bilateral sequential sharing of Svetlichny nonlocality (which characterizes genuine multipartite nonlocality) was previously investigated in \cite{44}, following the formalism introduced in \cite{68}.
-These studies provide insights into the fundamental limitations of sequential nonlocality sharing in multipartite quantum systems and reinforce the constraints observed in higher-qubit cases, in an unbiased sequential measurement scenario.
+This suggests that the constraints observed in the four-qubit case persist as the system size increases.\\ \textbf{Bilateral sequential sharing for five-qubit system:} In the multipartite system comprising multiple Alices, multiple Bobs, and the remaining parties $ B_3, \ldots B_n $, the correlations among Alice$ ^{1} $, Bob$ ^{1} $ and the remaining parties are given by:

+Alice$ ^{1} $ and Bob$ ^{1} $ can exhibit five-qubit nonlocality simultaneously whenever \( \lambda_1 \mu_1 > \frac{1}{\sqrt{2}} \).
+However, we find that Alice$ ^{1} $, Alice$ ^{2} $, and Bob$ ^{1} $, Bob$ ^{2} $ cannot simultaneously exhibit nonlocality with the remaining parties under this scenario.\\ \textbf{Bilateral sequential sharing for six-qubit system:} In the multipartite system consisting with multiple Alices, multiple Bobs and the remaining parties $ B_3, \ldots B_n $, the correlations among Alice$ ^{1} $, Bob$ ^{1} $ and the remaining parties are given by:

+Alice$ ^{1} $ and Bob$ ^{1} $ can exhibit six-qubit nonlocality simultaneously for \( \lambda_1 \mu_1 > \frac{1}{\sqrt{2}} \).
+In this scenario also, Alice$ ^{1} $, Alice$ ^{2} $, and Bob$ ^{1} $, Bob$ ^{2} $ are unable to simultaneously exhibit nonlocality with the remaining parties.\\ For the mixed state of \eqref{mix}, we find that Alice$ ^{1} $, Alice$ ^{2} $, and Bob$ ^{1} $, Bob$ ^{2} $ are likewise unable to demonstrate nonlocality simultaneously with the remaining parties.\\ \textbf{Proposition 2:} Consider an $n$-qubit GHZ state shared among $n$ parties, where $r$ sequential observers act on Alice’s qubit with sharpness parameters $\{\lambda_1,\dots,\lambda_r\}$ and $s$ sequential observers act on Bob’s qubit with sharpness parameters $\{\mu_1,\dots,\mu_s\}$.
+The maximal value of the $n$-partite Seevinck--Svetlichny expression corresponding to the $r$-th Alice and $s$-th Bob is given by: